justinbmcbride/DLA-Project/README.md

 ![Screenshot](Images/yolo_graph1.png)

-* YOLO is built on the Darknet, which is a neural network framework writtin in C and CUDA.
+* YOLO is built on Darknet, which is a neural network framework writtin in C and CUDA.
 The following procedure for installing Darknet and using YOLOv3 basically follows these steps **[https://pjreddie.com/darknet/](https://pjreddie.com/darknet/)**.
 This blog was also helpful: **[https://jkjung-avt.github.io/yolov3/](https://jkjung-avt.github.io/yolov3/)**.
 * Download the pre-trained weights for YOLOv3 `wget https://pjreddie.com/media/files/yolov3.weights`.
 * Do the same for YOLOv3-tiny weights `wget https://pjreddie.com/media/files/yolov3-tiny.weights`.
 * Opencv 3.3.1 came with Jetpack 4.2, but Opencv version 3.4.* is required for gstreamer functionality.
 Install instructions are here **[https://jkjung-avt.github.io/opencv-on-nano/](https://jkjung-avt.github.io/opencv-on-nano/)**